l1npengtul/kindkapibari/coconutpak/README.md

 # The CoconutPak v0.1.0 Standard

 ### 1. What is an coconutpak?
-CoconutPaks are packages that allow users to add custom extensions to Capybafirmations.
+CoconutPaks are packages that allow users to add custom extensions to KindKapiBari.
 Things such as themes, custom text, and asset overrides.

 Everything is UTF-8.
 No "but"s.
-Fvck your non-compliant wincringe 10 installation.
+I don't care your 10 year old bullshit machine can't handle Unicode and can only do 7-bit signed ASCII.

 ### 2. The File Format
 A coconut is composed of the following: